|We hear many questions

 or unusual woods simply can't be dried without cracking by commercial methods

-which is why they are only available undried.
-One last possibility
+which is why they are only available undried, or in rare cases we have pieces

 is to have the wood resin impregnated, let us know if you want us to recommend